Villa del Lago: Tuscan Inspired Luxury Estate

 Villa del Lago Conclusion

 To conclude our design inspiration, we have a beautiful view of the house from the lake.
 Villa del Lago isn’t just charming to behold.
 It is also conscientious.
 The Tuscan inspired estate incorporates several environmentally friendly elements.
 Solar panels provide energy for the home.
-An on-site water well, re-circulated water systems, gray water reclamation, LED lighting fixtures throughout, and high-efficiency heating and cooling systems are just some of the other efforts put into place here.
+An on-site water well, recirculated water systems, gray water reclamation, LED lighting fixtures throughout, and high-efficiency heating and cooling systems are just some of the many efforts in place here.
 The stone used for the facade was all locally cut, and much of the design includes reclaimed elements.

 The result is a home that is comfortable to live in and easy to maintain.
 One that blends beautifully with its surroundings and promises to age well.
 Villa del Lago is ultimately timeless in its blending of old with the cutting-edge new.

-Be sure to check out my other articles on collaborations between the architect Richard Landry and interior designer Joan Behnke with Beverly Park Chateau, as well as Deco Inspired Italian Villa.
-They are both majestic homes that you must see!!
+Be sure to check out my other articles on collaborations between the architect Richard Landry and interior designer Joan Behnke:

 Architecture: Landry Design Group